Amrit-S/express-practice-project/README.md

 ### `cd express-practice-project`
 ### `npm install`

-Note: You should only have to run `npm install` one time, and this automatically download all dependencies for you.
+Note: You should only have to run `npm install` one time, and this will automatically download all dependencies for you.

 ## Running the Project